 as he was one morning for not smoaking.”

 Reported of Tom Rogers, a 17th century student at Eton College1)Henry Churchill-Maxwell Lyte.
 A History of Eton College, 1440-1884.
 Macmillan, 1889.

 In 1347 a ship arrived in the Sicilian port of Messina with an exotic cargo: the Black Death.
 It ripped through Europe, and took the lives of anywhere between 75M and 200M people.
 In some cities it felled three quarters of the population.

-Bubonic plague was the cause of the Black Death in the 14th century and it directly caused, or was a factor in, political, social, economic, scientific and philosophical upheavals, many of which influence us today.
+Bubonic plague was the cause of the Black Death in the 14th century and it directly caused, or was a factor in, political, social, economic, scientific, and philosophical upheavals, many of which still influence us today.

 For instance, as so many people died from the Plague, their wealth and other possessions passed to their heirs, who grew wealthier.
 A shortage of craftsmen meant a rise in real wages for survivors.
 Meanwhile, fewer consumers, and the surpluses available from larger farms accruing to fewer farmers, meant that food prices dropped.
 All of this meant that the lower classes grew in wealth.
 With time, that wealth produced more education, and more cultural and intellectual pursuits.

 Not all of the results of the Black Death were ultimately beneficial, however.
 Some blamed the Jews and other minorities for the disease, and this began a tradition of heightened xenophobia, and increased persecution of those who are different.
 Simultaneously, many fearful people were turning to piety and increased devotion to the Church.
 Together, that prejudice and religious fervor would eventually erupt into the Inquisition.